How to Deal with Complaints in Healthcare

 Part of the assessment process is planning, i.e. determining how exactly the complaint will be managed.
 A plan might identify:

-The care recipient, complainant and staff should be included in the planning process to ensure that a mutually agreed resolution is determined (ACQSC 2019).
+The care recipient, complainant, and staff should be included in the planning process to ensure that a mutually agreed resolution is determined (ACQSC 2021).

 Some complaints may also require investigation, i.e. the gathering of relevant information to help inform an appropriate resolution.
-Remember to uphold the principles of fair investigation: impartiality, confidentiality, transparency and timeliness (ACQSC 2019).
+Remember to uphold the principles of fair investigation: impartiality, confidentiality, transparency, and timeliness (ACQSC 2021).

-Ask the complainant for feedback in regards to how their complaint was managed.
-If the complainant is unsatisfied, you may consider internal reviews, mediation or other options (ACQSC 2019).
+Ask the complainant for feedback regarding how their complaint was managed.
+If the complainant is unsatisfied, you may consider internal reviews, mediation, or other options (ACQSC 2021).

 Record all complaints, detailing at a minimum: